Human Services (BA)

 - Minimum 2.0 GPA

-*This program can also be started without any previous college credit.
+It is recommended that students have an AA degree from any community college or an AAS in Human Services from DMACC.
+This program can also be started without any previous college credit.
 Students without an AA degree may need to take additional courses to satisfy the UNIFI General Education program.
 Your advisor will help you select the appropriate courses.

 Questions?
 As an Online & Distance Education student, you’ll have a dedicated Enrollment Contact and Program Coordinator to assist you with registering for classes, navigating the course sequence and billing process, preparing for graduation and much more.
 Additionally, your classes will be taught by the same distinguished, full-time faculty who teach on campus.